Iran to probe black boxes after missile blamed for plane crash

 Russia’s deputy foreign minister said Moscow saw no grounds to blame Iran for the crash, TASS news agency reported.

 France’s BEA air accident agency said it would be involved in the investigation.
-BEA helped analyze data from the flight recorder of a Boeing that crashed in Ethiopia last year.
+BEA helped analyse data from the flight recorder of a Boeing that crashed in Ethiopia last year.

 A U.S. official, citing satellite data, said Washington had concluded with a high degree of certainty that anti-aircraft missiles brought down the plane in error.